Optimal Model Selection for Conformalized Robust Optimization: Individualized Optimal Model Selection

-Before proceeding further, it would be beneficial to discuss Eq. \eqref{eq:cond_coverage}, which is also known as \emph{test-conditional coverage} in conformal prediction literature \citep{vovk2005algorithmic}.
-As showned by \citet{vovk2012conditional} and \citet{lei2013distribution}, that test-conditional coverage is impossible to achieve in a distribution-free regime, except for a noninformative trivial set $\gY$.
-Extensive research has been dedicated to constructing prediction sets that satisfy asymptotic or approximate conditional coverage under certain distributional assumptions.
-For a comprehensive overview of recent developments, we refer to Chapter 4 in \citet{angelopoulos2024theoretical}.
+Before proceeding further, it would be beneficial to discuss $\sP\LRl{Y\in \gU_{\lambda}^{co}(X) \mid X} \geq 1-\alpha$, which is also known as \emph{test-conditional coverage} in conformal prediction literature \citep{vovk2005algorithmic}.
+As shown by \citet{vovk2012conditional} and \citet{lei2013distribution}, exact test-conditional coverage is impossible to achieve in a distribution-free regime, except for a noninformative trivial set $\gY$.
+Extensive research has been dedicated to constructing prediction sets that satisfy asymptotic or approximate conditional coverage, see Chapter 4 in \citet{angelopoulos2024theoretical}.
+Next, we define the asymptotic conditional optimality of one data-driven decision.

-In the next subsection, we will develop a data-driven method that could perform \emph{individualized} model selection with conditional conformal prediction sets.
-Since distribution-free conditional coverage \eqref{eq:cond_coverage} is not achievable in finite samples, the decision induced by the selected model aims to asymptotically maintain $1-\alpha$ level of conditional robustness in Definition \ref{def:individual_robustness}, while satisfying asymptotic optimality in Definition \ref{def:individual_efficiency}.